makerdao/mips/MIP4/mip4.md

 **Removals**
 MIP4 also enables the removal of MIPs that are no longer useful.
 If there are other MIPs that depend on a MIP that is being removed, they must also be removed in the same governance cycle, or the proposal will be invalid.

----
-### MIP4c2: MIP Amendment Process
+### MIP4c2: MIP Amendment Processes

-MIP4c2 is a Process MIP component that allows the amendment of an Accepted MIP using a subproposal.
-MIP4c2 subproposals have the following parameters:
+MIP4c2 is a Process MIP component that allows the amendment of one or multiple Accepted MIPs, using a subproposal.
+MIP4c2 subproposals are done in two ways:

+One for MIPs younger than 3 months, and another for MIPs that are older than 3 months since acceptance.

+Over 3-month MIPs

+- **Default Feedback Period**: 1 month
+- **Frozen Period**: 1 week
+- **Governance Cycle**: Monthly

+Under 3-month MIPs

-- **Default Feedback Period**: 3 months
+- **Default Feedback Period**: 1 month
-- **Frozen Period**: 1 month
+- **Frozen Period**: 1 week
+- **Governance Cycle**: Weekly

-MIP4c2 subproposals must use the template located at  **[MIP4c2-Subproposal-Template.md](MIP4c2-Subproposal-Template.md)**.
-This template is considered ratified once this MIP moves to Accepted status.
+All MIP4c2 subproposals must use the template located at  **[MIP4c2-Subproposal-Template.md](MIP4c2-Subproposal-Template.md)**.

----
 ### MIP4c3: MIP Removal Process

 MIP4c3 is a Process MIP component that allows the removal of an Accepted MIP using a subproposal.
 MIP4c3 subproposals have the following parameters: